Atlanta Metro Guide

 How much does wisdom teeth removal cost in Atlanta in 2026?

-In Atlanta in 2026, all four wisdom teeth with mixed impaction and IV sedation runs $1,800 to $3,400 in private practice, very close to the national median.
-Dental College of Georgia at Augusta University (Augusta, 2.5 hours east) delivers the same case for $750 to $1,400.
+No published source provides Atlanta-specific oral surgery fee benchmarks.
+As a national reference, CareCredit's published cost guide puts all four wisdom teeth at $1,200 to $4,175 depending on impaction and anesthesia, and Aspen Dental publishes an average of $299 per tooth.
+Dental College of Georgia at Augusta University (Augusta, 2.5 hours east) typically charges well below private practice.
 Georgia Medicaid does not cover adult dental beyond emergency relief; CHIP and Medicaid for children include third molar coverage.

 Which dental school serves Atlanta for wisdom teeth?